h0use/iBrew/readme first.txt

   - Add to readme
 * Docker container
 * Fixes from Idserda, Mongey
-  - Not implemented Jeroen Idserda event fix (look into that)
 - (Custom) Firmware uploading (!!!)
 - Smartthings code

-Fixes from github:

-Jeroen Idserda
+Fixes from github.
+Thanks to: Jeroen Idserda, Conor Mongey & Gesv
 - Only switch to beans if machine is in filter mode
 - Bump firmware to final version
 - Make sure ‘enough water’ value uses correct switch type

-Conor Mongey
 - Source python version from the environment
 - Exceptions should be error level
 - None, not null
 - Docker file

-Gesv
 - Fix Web Server BrewHandler